 In a 2017 refresh, UPPAbaby took an inch off the width of the Vista and changed out the wheels.
-They’ve also added Vista models with leather accents for $880 to $900.
-If you get a non-leather version as a gift, UPPAbaby sells a leather covered bumper bar or a leather handlebar cover for $30 each.
+They’ve also added Vista models with leather accents for $929.99.
+If you get a non-leather version as a gift, UPPAbaby sells a leather covered bumper bar or a leather handlebar cover.

 Parents love the Vista for its versatility and smooth ride.
 The only complaints: the price (yes, my first car was less expensive) and it’s heavy!
 But if you want the best of the best in multi-function strollers, this is it.